platinprotocol/solidityGEO/README.md

 ```solidity
  addRing(int32[] memory points, uint8 index) public
  ```
-Create new ring and add points in it.
+Create new ring and add points in it.<br/>
-Constrain: rings amount must be enough to do offset.
+Constrain: rings amount must be enough to do offset.<br/>
-Remember that each point is two cells.
+Remember that each point is two cells.<br/>
-*points* param is array of points.
+*points* param is array of points.<br/>
 *index* param is the number of cells in rings array in which new ring will be added.
 ```solidity
  removeRing(uint8 ringIndex) public
 ```
-Remove ring and all its points by ring index(Index started from 0).
+Remove ring and all its points by ring index(Index started from 0).<br/>
 *ringIndex* param is index of ring.
 ```solidity
  changeContractOwner(address _to) public returns (bool)
 ```
-Change contract owner to onther address.(Only contract owner can add oracle addresses and make contract immutable, only contract owner can call this function)
+Change contract owner to onther address.(Only contract owner can add oracle addresses and make contract immutable, only contract owner can call this function)<br/>
 Function returns true if contract owner was changed successful.
 ```solidity
 addOracledAddress(address _oracled) public returns (bool)
 ```
 Add oracle address.
-(Only contract owner and oracles are able to change contract state if contract is still mutable, only contract owner can call this function).
+(Only contract owner and oracles are able to change contract state if contract is still mutable, only contract owner can call this function).<br/>
-Function returns true if oracle address was added successful.
+Function returns true if oracle address was added successful.<br/>
 ```solidity
  deleteOracledAddress(address _oracled) public returns (bool)
 ```
 Delete oracle address.
-(Only contract owner can call this function) Function returns true if oracle address was deleted successful.
+(Only contract owner can call this function)<br/>
+Function returns true if oracle address was deleted successful.<br/>
 ```solidity
 getPointsByRing(uint8 ringIndex) public view returns (int32[] memory)
 ```
-Get ring points by ring index.
+Get ring points by ring index.<br/>
-*ringIndex* is index of ring.
+*ringIndex* is index of ring.<br/>
 ```solidity
  getPoints() public view returns (int32[] memory)
 ```